 - About 1,800 individuals living in nursing facilities die from falls in any given year.

-Falls can result in functional decline of the patient, disability and a reduced quality of life.
+Falls can result in a functional decline of the patient, disability and a reduced quality of life.
 The fear of falling can cause depression, social isolation, feelings of helplessness and further decreases in function.

 Why are Falls More Common in Nursing Homes?

-Falling is often an indicate of other types of health conditions.
+Falling is often an indication of other types of health conditions.
 Those living in nursing homes are usually frailer than senior adults living in a community setting.
 Nursing home residents are older, have an increased difficulty in walking and suffer from more chronic conditions when compared to community-associated seniors.

 Nursing home residents also have an increased rate of memory and thought problems, issues conducting daily activities and need assistance taking care of themselves and getting around.
 These are the main considerations linked to rates of falls in the nursing home.